viert/inventoree/README.md

 ## Development bootstrap

-Being in deep development and moving from one notebook to another, from MacOSX to Windows and Linux, the current conductor version has become very easy to set up.
+Being in deep development and moving from one laptop to another, from MacOSX to Windows and Linux, the current conductor version has become very easy to set up.

  * Clone repo and `cd` into its' directory.
  * Run `pip install -r requirements.txt` to install the python requirements.
 Using virtualenv is highly recommended